sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

    Out of memory, temperature crossing a threshold, and so on, are examples of conditions when the alarms are raised.
    Such conditions are dynamic: a faulty software/hardware component encounters the above such condition and **may** come out of that situation when the condition is resolved.

-   Events are sent as the condition progresses through being raised and cleared in addition to operator acknowledging it.
+   Events are sent as the condition progresses through being raised and cleared in addition to operator acknowledging/unacknowledging it.
-   So, these events have a field called *action*: raise, clear OR acknowledge.
+   So, these events have a field called *action*: RAISE, CLEAR or ACKNOWLEDGE/UNACKNOWLEDGE.

    Each of such events for an alarm is characterized by "action" in addition to "severity".

-   An application *raises* an alarm when it encounters a faulty condition by sending an event with action: *raise*.
+   An application *raises* an alarm when it encounters a faulty condition by sending an event with action: *RAISE*.
-   After the application recovers from the condition, that alarm is *cleared* by sending an event with action: *clear*.
+   After the application recovers from the condition, that alarm is *cleared* by sending an event with action: *CLEAR*.
-   An operator could *acknowledge* an alarm.
+   An operator could *ACKNOWLEDGE/UNACKNOWLEDGE* an alarm.
 This indicates that the operator is aware of the faulty condition.

-   The set of alarms and their severities informs overall health of various applications of the system and System LED can be deduced from alarms.
+   The set of alarms and their severities are an indication to health of various applications of the system and System LED can be deduced from alarms.
    An acknowledged alarm means that operator is aware of the condition so, acknowledged alarm should be taken out of consideration from deciding system LED state.

-Both events and alarms get recorded in the EVENT_DB.
+Both events and alarms get recorded in the STATE_DB.

 1. Event History Table